This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel you are not making enough breast milk for your baby.

 - You feel a lump or a hard area in your breast.

 - You have nipple pain while breastfeeding, or between feedings.

 Seek care immediately or call 911 if:

 - Your baby shows signs of dehydration, such as sunken eyes, dry skin, fast breathing, or few or no wet diapers.
-He also may be tired, irritable, or unwell, or he may not be responding to you.
-He may have a very fast heartbeat.
+The baby also may be tired, irritable, or unwell, or it may not be responding to you.
+The baby may have a very fast heartbeat.